zack-bitcoin/NewsCoin/README.md

 ### upvoting
 P=portion of upvote that gets paid to owners of a post

-When upvoting, you spend X coins.
+When upvoting, you spend X NEWS.
 X has to be greater than a minimum limit.
 The post you are upvoting increases in value by (1-P) of X. Ownership of the post is re-calculated such that you own (1-P)X/(All value added to this post) of it.
-P*X coins are given out to the other owners of the post.
-Each owner recieves coins according to what portion ownership they have.
+P*X NEWS are given out to the other owners of the post.
+Each owner recieves NEWS according to what portion ownership they have.

 Upvoting a comment causes it's parent post to increase in value by (P3)(1-P)(X), and grandparent post increases by (P3)^2(1-P)^2(X)...